NaotoKubota/Shiba/doc/MANUAL.md

 - **intron_a**: Genomic coordinates of the left-side inclusive intron of the skipped exon.
 - **intron_b**: Genomic coordinates of the right-side inclusive intron of the skipped exon.
 - **intron_c**: Genomic coordinates of the exclusive intron of the skipped exon.
-- **Ref_junction_a**: Junction read counts of the left-side inclusive intron of the skipped exon in the reference group.
+- **ref_junction_a**: Junction read counts of the left-side inclusive intron of the skipped exon in the reference group.
-- **Ref_junction_b**: Junction read counts of the right-side inclusive intron of the skipped exon in the reference group.
+- **ref_junction_b**: Junction read counts of the right-side inclusive intron of the skipped exon in the reference group.
-- **Ref_junction_c**: Junction read counts of the exclusive intron of the skipped exon in the reference group.
+- **ref_junction_c**: Junction read counts of the exclusive intron of the skipped exon in the reference group.
-- **Alt_junction_a**: Junction read counts of the left-side inclusive intron of the skipped exon in the alternative group.
+- **alt_junction_a**: Junction read counts of the left-side inclusive intron of the skipped exon in the alternative group.
-- **Alt_junction_b**: Junction read counts of the right-side inclusive intron of the skipped exon in the alternative group.
+- **alt_junction_b**: Junction read counts of the right-side inclusive intron of the skipped exon in the alternative group.
-- **Alt_junction_c**: Junction read counts of the exclusive intron of the skipped exon in the alternative group.
+- **alt_junction_c**: Junction read counts of the exclusive intron of the skipped exon in the alternative group.
 - **OR_junction_a**: Odds ratio comparing junction read counts of the left-side inclusive intron to those of the exclusive intron, reference group against alternative group.
 - **p_junction_a**: *P*-value of Fisher's exact test for the junction read counts of the left-side inclusive intron to those of the exclusive intron, reference group against alternative group.
 - **OR_junction_b**: Odds ratio comparing junction read counts of the right-side inclusive intron to those of the exclusive intron, reference group against alternative group.